Forrest D. and Marian Calway House

 The Forrest D. and Marian Calway House is a historic house located at 318 East Fourth Street in Neillsville, Wisconsin.
 It was added to the National Register of Historic Places on November 15, 2005.

 History

 The house was designed for newlyweds Forrest and Marian Calway.
 Marian was the daughter of Wisconsin State Assemblyman and circuit court judge, James O'Neill (1847-1922).
-Judge O'Neill was the nephew of the founder of Neillsville, James O'Neill (1810-1882)James O'Neill.
+Judge O'Neill was the nephew of the founder of Neillsville, James O'Neill (1810-1882).